|

 Anyway, you were really cool!”
 Then the elevator stopped at the third floor, where he stepped off.
 The door closed again,

 and as I made my way to the top floor of the building, I had a feeling that he’d just somehow “made my day.”
+When Liz and

-I returned home from visiting her 92 year old mother in Stuttgart, Germany , the very first message on our telephone answering-machine was the
+I returned home from visiting her 92 year old mother in Stuttgart, Germany, the very first message on our telephone answering-machine was the

 voice of a former Broughal Middle